ngopaul/outline-tester/README.md

 # outline-tester

 This repository contains a python script, `test.py`, which can be used to help memorize long-form text.
+This runs in the command-line.

 Using `app.py` will start a local server that does the same thing.
+This runs in your browser.

 By placing `.txt` files in the local directory, and running `python test.py`, the script will be able to read the files